laravel/docs/eloquent.md

     // Retrieve the flight by the attributes, or instantiate a new instance...
     $flight = App\Flight::firstOrNew(['name' => 'Flight 10']);

+You may also come across situations where you want to update a model or create a new model if none exists.
+Laravel provides an `updateOrCreate` method to do this in one step.
+Like the `newOrCreate` method, `updateOrCreate` persists the model, so there's no need to call `save()`.

+    // If there's already a flight from Oakland to San Diego, set the price to $99.
+    // If not, create one.
+    $flight = App\Flight::updateOrCreate(
+        ['departure' => 'Oakland', 'destination'=>'San Diego'],
+        ['price' => 99]
+    );

 <a name="deleting-models"></a>
 ## Deleting Models